 Information about Albany

-Situated on the west bank of the Hudson River, Albany had an estimated population of 98,424 in 2013, based on U.S. Census Bureau figures.
-In 2010, the racial makeup of the city was 57 percent white, nearly 31 percent African American, almost 9 percent Hispanic, 5 percent Asian and the rest mixed races.
-Founded in 1614, Albany is the nation's fourth-oldest city.
+Situated on the west bank of the Hudson River, Albany had an estimated population of 98,566 in 2014, based on U.S. Census Bureau figures.
+In 2010, the racial makeup of the city was 57 percent white, nearly 31 percent African American, almost 9 percent Hispanic, and 5 percent Asian.
+Founded in 1614, Albany is one of the nation's oldest cities.

 Albany is a major government and administrative center, with tens of thousands of local residents employed in state offices near the downtown area.
 The city also serves as a transportation hub, with the Port of Albany connecting to both the Hudson River, and thus to New York City, and the Erie Canal.
 Health care and research, too, are important contributors to the local economy.

 Albany's median household income for 2010-2014 was $41,099 per year, according to the U.S. Census Bureau; this was significantly lower than the statewide median of $58,687.
 More than a quarter of the city's residents lived below poverty level during that period.